stormy/Quora-Personal-Analytics/README.markdown

 Running "bundle install" should get everything necessary except the [JSSH Firefox Extenstion](http://wiki.openqa.org/display/WTR/FireWatir+Installation#FireWatirInstallation-2%29InstalltheJSSHFirefoxExtension) which you must install.

 To run the code in current incarnation, you'll need to start Firefox with the JSSH flag enabled.
 For OS X it will look like: /Applications/Firefox.app/Contents/MacOS/firefox-bin -jssh

+Note: once you start Firefox with -jssh enabled, you need to make sure you are logged into your Quora account, or you won't get far.

 Grab all your data as HTML files: ruby QuoraCrawler.rb "firstname-lastname" (ex. firstname-lastname from http://quora.com/*firstname-lastname*/.
 You might need a number like firstname-lastname-1).